As it goes out of business, Choice Market is receiving some past-due bills from landlords.

 Greystar isn’t opposing Choice’s transition from Chapter 11 to Chapter 7, but it wants Judge Joseph Rosania to force Choice to pay $56,550 in back rent before it liquidates.
 Choice has until Nov.
 6 to respond.
 A hearing on the matter has been set for mid-November.

 Meanwhile, one day after Greystar made its case, Choice’s landlord at 1770 N. Broadway sued Fogarty for breach of contract.
-Equity Apartments out of Chicago said Fogarty guaranteed Choice would pay its rent and not break its lease, but now he has broken both promises.
+Equity Apartments in Chicago said Fogarty guaranteed Choice would pay its rent and not break its lease, but now he has broken both promises.
 The lawsuit doesn’t state how much Choice allegedly owes.

 Fogarty said that he expects the matter to be resolved through the bankruptcy process.